TAGS+ MICROCHIP= GET HOME SAFE

 shelter staff comb through Lost Dog sites online in an attempt to find a dog’s

-Retriever might be overlooked, but a Komondor probably won’t be!
+Retriever might be overlooked, but a Komondor won’t be!
 For more tips on finding a lost dog check out this PetFinder.com page

 · Post